walkieq/RNN_HLS/README.md

 # LSTM-HLS

-This repository includes the LSTM template and one mnist example in Vivado HLS.
+This repository includes the LSTM template and a few examples in Vivado HLS.
+These examples are tested using Vivado HLS 2019.02.
 We are still work on more examples which will be released later.
 If you find any issue, please ping me an email.

-## lstm-mnist
+## lstm_mnist
 A MNIST application implemented by HLS-based LSTM

 - Model